a-bakos/books-courses/README.md

 Author | Title | Publisher
 ------ | ----- | ---------
+Erich Gamma, Richard Helm, Ralph Johnson  | Design patterns : elements of reusable object-oriente​d software | J Clark Scott | But How Do It Know? |
-Golden Krishna | The Best Interface Is No Interface: The simple path to brilliant technology | Jesse James Garrett | The Elements of User Experience: User-Centered Design for the Web and Beyond | Alan Cooper | About Face: the Essentials of Interface Design |
+T Cormen, C Leiserson, R Rivest | Introduction to Algorithms | Charles Petzold | Code: The Hidden Language of Computer Hardware and Software | Golden Krishna | The Best Interface Is No Interface: The simple path to brilliant technology | Jesse James Garrett | The Elements of User Experience: User-Centered Design for the Web and Beyond | Alan Cooper | About Face: the Essentials of Interface Design |